A Good Night's Sleep Can Be Routine for Kids – and Their Parents

 Yet you know how important it is for your child to get the right amount of sleep for their healthy growth and brain development.
 Without enough sleep, kids can become hyper and irritable and have a hard time obeying.
 Getting enough quality sleep can help children in school and at home.
 So what can you do?

-One key piece of the nighttime puzzle is to establish a bedtime routine that you follow each night.
+Establish a bedtime routine that you follow each night

-Here are some simple strategies to create healthy, long-lasting sleep habits.
+Simple strategies to create healthy, long-lasting sleep habits

 Infants